aws-amplify/docs/ios/api.md

 }
 ```

 Subscriptions can also take input types like mutations, in which case they will be subscribing to particular events based on the input.
-To learn more about subscription arguments, see :ref:`Real-Time data <aws-appsync-real-time-data>`.
+To learn more about subscription arguments, see [AWS AppSync Subscription Arguments](https://docs.aws.amazon.com/appsync/latest/devguide/real-time-data.html#using-subscription-arguments).

 ### Client Architecture